 There are lots of other security features to keep your website and Cloudways account secure, including support for two factor authentication, the ability to restrict direct IP access to your site, the ability to whitelist specific IPs for remote database access and so on.

 Finally, advanced users can also manually edit their .htaccess file as well, for additional security.

 Of course, not everything is perfect.
 There are a couple of things to be aware of.

 First, Cloudways don’t actually own or have physical access to any of the servers they provide.
 They basically take a VPS from a provider like Digital Ocean, Vultr, or Amazon Web Services, provision it for WordPress, and provide management and technical support.

 This means that if there’s a problem with the actual server hardware, Cloudways are at the mercy of the third party provider to resolve it.
-With that said, in the first full year we were with Cloudways, we experienced less than an hour of downtime, and that was only on one of our three sites.
+With that said, in the time we have been with Cloudways, we have experienced almost no downtime, perhaps an hour or two at the most over the years.

-This was due to an issue with the VPS host.
-Cloudways has largely mitigated this issue by choosing some of the most well known VPS providers in the world, so this isn’t something to really worry about.
+Cloudways has largely mitigated the downtime issue by choosing some of the most well known VPS providers in the world, so this isn’t something to really worry about.

 I use a free service called Uptime Robot, which monitors downtime on our sites, and as you can see, it’s been good for a long time!

 Another detail that might bother more advanced users is that you do have to use the technical stack that Cloudways provides, and the hosts that they use.

 Some advanced users might prefer a Litespeed based server, or a pure NGINX solution for example, and this isn’t an option.
 However, if this is you, then you are probably already planning on running your own VPS directly anyway, rather than going through Cloudways.